 The other thing I remember about these old, plastic kites is they kept breaking on hard crashes and lines were annoying when tangled.
 Sometimes they would come unglued from the spars after a hard crash, other times the stuff — I don’t know if it was a square tube of plastic or fiberglass, would break and the entire kite needed to be thrown out.
 They were pretty cheap, and I don’t think my mom minded the rate I was going through them, since it was clear I was out using them with actual outdoor use rather than getting dust or abusing them.

 That’s a rule for all kite fliers: If you don’t break it, you aren’t flying it.
 A well-loved kite will need repairs and maintenance.
+I learned that lesson young.

 The First Kites I Can Actually Name

 My parents wanted to reward my piano practice and offered to buy a prize for hitting enough practice days.
 Twice I selected kites as my prizes.
 The first one was a small parafoil with a bright ribbon tail.
 It was my most frightening purchase since I had to call it in and read off my parent’s bank card information (terrifying for a 10-year-old) and then waited for what seemed like forever.
-I loved the parafoil, it still gets airtime 26 years later.
+I loved the parafoil, and it still gets airtime 26 years later.
 After it arrived, I really wanted a dual line as my next reward target, so a few months of daily piano practice later and I was the proud owner of a blue Catch the Wind generically-named dual line sport kite, with carbon fiber spars, including an inner spar for higher wind strength, and some pale blue SpiderLine, an early brand of spectra line which was only beginning to replace Kevlar lines.
-I was never sure of what color to get, settling on navy blue.
+I struggled over of what color to get, settling on a navy blue kite.

 For me, these are what I consider my own kites #1 and #2.
 They are sentimental and I still carry them in my vehicle to this day.